jdotto2/arduino101/tutorial2-analog.md

     if (i >= 255) i=0;
 }
 ```
-In this example, I choose to use pin 10.
+In this example, I use pin 10.
 Note that the same writing of `pinMode` to let our microcontroller to configure pin 10 to be at output mode.
 On Arduino UNO, `analogWrite` slices the voltage into 256 levels, such that `analogWrite(10, 0)` would be full off and `analogWrite(10, 255)` will be full on.

 I used variable `i` to hold my analog level.
 The line `int i = 0;` is the declare and initializer of my variable `i` to be an `integer` type and has a value of `0`. `i++` increments the value by one for each pass and `if (i >= 255) i=0;` is a if-condition that reset my `i` to be zero once `i` is greater or equal to 255.